Troy Dargan: Background

-Dargan played his junior rugby league for Cabramatta Two Blues before signing for the Parramatta Eels.
+Dargan played junior rugby league for Cabramatta Two Blues before signing for the Parramatta Eels.

 Playing career

 2019

 Dargan made his international debut for the Cook Islands against South Africa in a 2021 Rugby League World Cup qualification match.
 He scored a try in that match as the Cook Islands won 66–6.
 He also scored two tries in his second match against the United States as the Cook Islands won 38–16.

+In August 2019, the South Sydney Rabbitohs announced that Dargan had joined the club on a two-year contract.

 2020

 Dargan made his debut in round 3 of the 2020 NRL season for South Sydney in their 28–12 loss against the Sydney Roosters following the resumption of the sport due to the COVID-19 pandemic.

 2021

 Dargan made no appearances for South Sydney in the 2021 NRL season.
-On 8 October, Dargan was released by the South Sydney club.
+Dargan's contract was not renewed by South Sydney.

+2023

+Dargan joined Manly's reserve grade side the Blacktown Workers Sea Eagles ahead of the 2023 NSW Cup season.
+He played a total of six games for the club.

+On 11 November, Dargan signed a contract to join Canberra ahead of the 2024 NRL season.

+Death

+On 24 December 2023, Dargan was killed in a motorcycle accident while holidaying in Aitutaki, Cook Islands.
+He was 26.
+Local authorities reported the collision was an "alcohol and speed-related incident."